RamonWill/portfolio-management-project/README.md

 *** Note with Oanda you will also need to set up a dummy trading account with them to get your key.
 Once you have your API keys and Oanda Account ID. populate them as strings in the config file.

-When these processes have been completde you can then run the main application.
+When these processes have been completed you can then run the main application.

 # Features
 PRMS comes packed with the following features: